Screening of pregnant women for hepatitis C in primary care settings, with or without risk factors for hepatitis C

 Reactive screening test results should be followed by a supplemental or confirmatory test, such as a nucleic acid test for HCV RNA or HCV antibody confirmatory test.
 Nucleic acid tests provide a very sensitive and specific approach for the direct detection of HCV RNA.

-Reactive hepatitis C virus (HCV) antibody screening results with signal-to-cutoff (S/Co) ratios below 8.0 are not predictive of the true HCV antibody status.
+Reactive hepatitis C virus (HCV) antibody screening results with cutoff index (COI) values less than or equal to 20.0 with this assay are not predictive of the true HCV antibody status.
 Additional testing is recommended to confirm HCV antibody status.

-A single negative hepatitis C virus (HCV) RNA test result together with a reactive HCV antibody screen result with a signal-to-cutoff ratio of 8.0 or greater do not rule out the possibility of chronic HCV infection.
+A single negative hepatitis C virus (HCV) RNA test result together with a reactive HCV antibody screen result with a cutoff index value greater than 20.0 with this assay do not rule out the possibility of chronic HCV infection.
 Repeat testing for HCV RNA in 1 to 2 months is recommended in patient at risk for chronic hepatitis C.

 -Presence of particulate matter